MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 - A helper function that takes parameters.
 - Move objects using their position.x property.
 - Create an endless scrolling mechanic.

+In the next chapter it's time to add the challenge of obstacles.